Pauli Gerrei trilingual inscription

 The Pauli Gerrei trilingual inscription is a trilingual Greek-Latin-Phoenician inscription on the base of a bronze column found in San Nicolò Gerrei in Sardinia in 1861.
 The stele was discovered by a notary named Michele Cappai, on the right side of the Strada statale 387 del Gerrei that descends towards Ballao.

 Spano donated the inscription to the Museum of Turin; Turin had been the first capital of the unified Kingdom of Italy from 1861 to 1865.
 Spano subsequently obtained the nomination as Senator of the Kingdom.
 It is currently in the Turin Archaeology Museum.
 On 10 October 2009 the then mayor Silvestro Furcas requested the inscription be returned to Pauli Gerrei.

 It is also known as KAI 66 and CIS I 143.

 Inscriptions

-The inscriptions are a votive gift to the Sardinian healing deity, equivalent to the Phoenician Eshmun and the Roman Asclepius in gratitude for a grace received.
+The inscriptions are a votive gift, a Phoenician votive inscription, to the Sardinian healing deity, equivalent to the Phoenician Eshmun and the Greco-Roman Asclepius in gratitude for a grace received.